bmad-sim/GTPSA.jl/docs/src/man/k_fastgtpsa.md

 # [`@FastGTPSA`](@id fastgtpsa)
 *Speed up evaluation of expressions containing TPSs, transparent to other types*

-The `@FastGTPSA` macro can be preprended to any mathematical expressions that may contain operations using `TPS`/`ComplexTPS64`s. **The macro is completely transparent to non-TPS types, and so can be prepended in all functions while still maintaining type-generic code.**
+The `@FastGTPSA` macro can be preprended to any mathematical expressions that may contain operations using `TPS`s to speed up evaluation and reduce the number of allocations in the expression to 1. **The macro is completely transparent to non-TPS types, and so can be prepended in all functions while still maintaining type-generic code.**

 Here's an example of `@FastGTPSA` in action: